nodejs/node/doc/api/documentation.md

 > still covered by semantic-versioning guarantees, it is no longer actively
 > maintained, and other alternatives are available.

-Features are marked as Legacy rather than being Deprecated if their use does no harm, and they are widely relied upon within the npm ecosystem.
-Bugs found in Legacy features are unlikely to be fixed.
+Features are marked as legacy rather than being deprecated if their use does no harm, and they are widely relied upon within the npm ecosystem.
+Bugs found in legacy features are unlikely to be fixed.

 Use caution when making use of Experimental features, particularly within modules.
 Users may not be aware that experimental features are being used.